 When using the Input Capture interrupt, the ICR1 Register should be read as early in the interrupt handler routine as possible.
-Even though the Input Capture interrupt has relatively high priority, the maximum interrupt response time is dependent on the maximum number of clock cycles it takes to handle any of the other interrupt requests.
+The maximum interrupt response time is dependent on the maximum number of clock cycles it takes to handle any of the other interrupt requests.